angelaonggggg/Python/Chatbot/README.md

 # ChatBot

 ChatBot is a Python-based conversational agent that utilizes a knowledge base to respond to user queries.
-It allows users to interact with the chatbot by asking questions, which it will respond with pre-programmed answers. responses.
+It allows users to interact with the chatbot by asking questions, to which it will respond with pre-programmed answers..
 Furthermore, the bot facilitates progressive learning by asking the user to respond to questions it is unable to answer on its own.

 ## Features